ashleychontos/pySYD/docs/guide/cli/help.rst

     optional arguments:
       -h, --help            show this help message and exit

 This was actually just a teaser!

-If you also did it from your end, you probably noticed an output that was a factor of ~5-10 longer!
+If you ran it from your end, you probably noticed an output that was a factor of ~5-10 longer!

 It may seem like an overwhelming amount but do not fret, this is for good reason -- and that's to make your asteroseismic experience as customizable as possible.
 Down below, we have broken the commands up by relevant science/software groups to make it easier to digest.